+Proposal: Areas that some have proposed to be closed to the fishery include parts of Algoa Bay around St. Croix island (for the entire year) and the Cape Point to Cape Columbine region (during summer only).
 These proposed areas are at a much finer scale than that to be considered in the assessment models.
-We propose that any analyses to evaluate the effectiveness of proposed closed areas of this nature be carried out on a separate basis to this OMP testing exercise, and include experimental design considerations.
+It is proposed that any analyses to evaluate the effectiveness of proposed closed areas of this nature be carried out on a separate basis to this OMP testing exercise, and include experimental design considerations.
+The August PWG meeting noted that east of Cape Agulhas had effectively been "closed" to the fishery in the past.
+[AGREED - Indeed a separate task group chaired by George Branch has now been appointed to address this.]